axeloh/centipawn_loss_analyzer/README.md

-# centipawn_loss_analyzer
+# Centipawn Loss Analyzer
-Analyzing the centipawn loss of chess players.
+Analyzing the centipawn loss of a selected set of strong chess players...

+##